Milan Hort

 Hort was born in Červený Kameň and studied International Commerce at the University of Economics in Bratislava.
 After graduation, Hort worked in sales at the ZŤS factory in Dubnica nad Váhom.
 Following the Velvet Revolution, Hort became a member of the Christian Democratic Movement and was elected the mayor of Nová Dubnica.

 In 1998 he joined the Slovak Democratic Coalition party, which he represented, along with his successor Slovak Democratic and Christian Union – Democratic Party in the parliament for 12 years.
 From 2006, until the end of his parliamentary career he served as a Deputy Speaker.

+In the 2023 Slovak parliamentary election, Hort was the largest donor of the Modrí party, contributing 500,000 eur to the unsuccessful campaign.

-Hors is married and has five children.
+Hort is married and has five children.